 That’s what I am going to reveal today, like how Astra became so popular and what makes it stand out from the rest.

-Interestingly, Astra means “weapon” in Hindi, whereas in Greek, Astra means “Star” and true to the meaning Astra, justifies the both.
+Interestingly, Astra means “weapon” in Hindi, whereas in Greek, Astra means “Star” and true to the meaning Astra, justifies both.

 Astra was launched back in 2017, and since then it quickly rose to fame.
-Actually, Astra is a freemium WordPress theme, this means the free version of the Astra is available for everyone at the official WordPress theme repository.
+Actually, Astra is a freemium WordPress theme, which means the free version of the Astra is available for everyone at the official WordPress theme repository.

 Anyone can download the free Astra and try out the initial framework, and free features.